Kevin Wall: PTK Capital

 In 2015, Wall founded PTK Capital, which invests in transformative companies in the entertainment, food and wellness industries.

 Personal life

 Wall is married to Susan Smalley, a scientist, author, activist, and professor emeritus at UCLA in the Department of Psychiatry and Biobehavioral Sciences.
-Smalley serves on the board of Equality Now, a human rights organization dedicated to women and girls.
-They have three children.
+Smalley is on the board of Equality Now, a human rights organization dedicated to women and girls.
+They have three children, Patrick, Timmy, and Kelly.